dfchanelxd/converter-.kt-to-.txt/README.md

 ## 🛠️ How to Use

 1. Clone or download this repository.
-2. Open the `https://dfchanelxd.github.io/converter-.kt-to-.txt/converter.html` file in any modern web browser (Chrome, Firefox, Edge, Safari).
+2. Open the (https://dfchanelxd.github.io/converter-.kt-to-.txt/converter.html) in any modern web browser (Chrome, Firefox, Edge, Safari).
 3. Drag and drop your desired `.kt` file onto the page.
 4. Click the 'Convert & Download' button.
 5. Done!
 Your `.txt` file is ready.